How to Add Image to DOCX in C

 Try IronWord

-TipsAn image can be inserted as a child element within a paragraph for better document hierarchy.
-The paragraph can also define text wrapping and other text formatting properties.
+TipsInsert an image as a child element within a paragraph for better document hierarchy.
+The paragraph defines text wrapping and other text formatting properties.
+This approach provides more control over image positioning and allows images to flow with surrounding text.

 :path=/static-assets/word/content-code-examples/how-to/add-image-insert-image.cs